iggijimenez/The-Monarch-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+To run the app through TestFlight download the link below

 The app is on TestFlight: https://testflight.apple.com/join/82SQ7E5W

 To run the app locally follow the steps below